levlaz/blog/README.md

 ## Development

+You can install all dependencies (including testing and dev-only dependencies) by running `pip install -r dev-requirements.txt`.
+I suggest using a [virtualenv](https://pypi.python.org/pypi/virtualenv) in order to not pollute your global python.

+### Coding Style

+This project follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code.
+CI tests will fail if your code does not adhere to this spec.
+You can test to make sure that all of your code is PEP 8 compliant by running `flake8 blog` from the project root.

+### Running Tests

+This project aims to have a robust test suite and 100% code coverage.
+In order to run the existing tests you can run `export BLOG_PATH=$(pwd) && coverage run --source blog -m unittest tests/**.py` from the project root.

+If you wish to test a single test from the tests/ directory then you can run `export BLOG_PATH=$(pwd) && python -m unittest tests/$SINGLE_FILE.py`

+If you add new code to this project, please write the corresponding unit and integration tests and ensure that they pass.

 ### Generating Documentation

 From the project root run `pydoc -w ./` to generate documentation for all python files.
 Then you can remove all of the tests and should move all of the newly generated html files to the docs/ folder.